 - You have likely already been scheduled for your first post-operative visit.
-If you have not received an appointment please contact the office to schedule an appointment for 10-14 days after your surgery. - You will be seen by Dr. Murar's Physician Assistant.
-Your first post-operative visit will include a review of your intra-operative findings and to go over any questions you may have.
+If you have not received an appointment please contact the office to schedule an appointment for 10-14 days after your surgery. - You will be seen by Dr. Murar's Physician Assistant Katie Peterson.
+Your first post-operative visit will include a review of your intra-operative findings, x-rays, and to go over any questions you may have. - If necessary, sutures will also be removed at that time. - Call the office immediately if you develop a fever (>101.4), chills, excessive incision drainage, calf pain, or persisting arm numbness. - If you have any other questions or concerns please feel free to call the office.